Licensed Yacht BrokersYachts for SaleASTERIA - ANASTASSIADES & TSORTANIDES FOR SALE

 Mechanical equipment

-Propulsion is by a single Caterpillar 3516B main engine showing 24,805 hours, complemented by two Caterpillar 3306 generators at 175 kW each with 20,000 hours, and an emergency Caterpillar 3304 generator at 80 kW converted to self‑start in 2016 and currently at 1,000 hours.
-Maneuvering is assured by a 175 HP electric/hydraulic bow thruster and a 150 HP electric/hydraulic stern thruster, while Quantum 1800C Zero Speed stabilizers deliver comfort at anchor and underway.
-Shipboard systems include an Omnipure Series M55 sewage treatment plant; hydraulics driven via PTOs on both gensets; a steering system replaced in 2013 with the emergency steering overhauled in 2016; a Cruisair air‑conditioning plant rated at 584,000 BTU; and a Magnus shore‑power system.
-Endurance is supported by two water makers, an oily‑water separator, Vitron battery chargers, and twelve AGM batteries—all batteries replaced in 2022—plus a fixed CO2 fire‑extinguishing system serving the engine room and galley.
+Power is delivered by one Caterpillar 3516B main engine showing 24,805 hours, complemented by two Caterpillar 3306 generators rated at 175 KW each with 20,000 hours, and an emergency Caterpillar 3304 generator at 80 KW that received conversion to self-start in 2016 and currently indicates 1,000 hours.
+Precision maneuvering comes from a 175 HP electric/hydraulic bow thruster and a 150 HP electric/hydraulic stern thruster, while Quantum 1800C Zero Speed stabilizers ensure composed comfort at anchor and underway.

 Safety equipment

-Safety is comprehensive and current, featuring two RFD life rafts rated for twenty‑five persons each and two Viking six‑person rafts new in 2016, along with three SARTs and two EPIRBs.
-Personal protection includes thirty‑one immersion suits, two fire‑retardant suits, two self‑contained BAs new in 2016, thirty‑one rigid life jackets, and thirty‑one inflatable PFDs.
-Firefighting capacity spans ten fire stations each with 15 meters (49’ 3”) of hose and a nozzle, supported by smoke‑detection systems throughout.
+A comprehensive suite of safety provisions underscores her commitment to seaworthiness, including two RFD 25-person life rafts and two Viking six-person rafts new in 2016, supported by three SARTs and two EPIRBs.
+Personal protection is assured with thirty-one immersion suits, two fire-retardant suits, two self-contained breathing apparatus units new in 2016, thirty-one rigid life jackets, and thirty-one inflatable PFDs.
+Fire readiness is built in with ten fire stations, each supplied with 15 m (49’ 3”) of fire hose and a nozzle, while comprehensive smoke detection systems safeguard the vessel throughout.

 Tenders and toys